isweikk/k1_virgo_core/README.md

-# jianjie
+# Brief
-the project is a robot, its code k2, and its name is pico, means very small.
+- The project is a robot, Its named K2, and nickname is Virgo.

 #